19. Women and World War II

 It would take a year for the Allies to take Berlin.
 Unfortunately, the Soviet Union would get there first, with soldiers raping and pillaging German cities as they went.

-Let’s talk about the iconic women scientists back in the states who helped win the war for the Allies.
+Back in the US, women scientists helped win the war for the Allies.
 Leona Woods Marshall worked on Enrico Fermi’s Manhattan Project team that created a self-sustaining nuclear chain reaction at the University of Chicago.
 Think of how complicated it was to make.
 Her contributions were overlooked when Fermi received the Nobel Prize in Chemistry, but another woman scientist, Maria Goepert Mayer, did earn a Nobel prize for her work in nuclear physics.
 Both women’s work was key to the development of the atomic bomb.

 Eleanor Roosevelt addressed the nation about D-Day saying, “ The best way in which we can help is by doing our jobs here better than ever before, no matter what these jobs may be.”